wcfrobert/ezweld/README.md

 **Geometric Properties - (Treating Welds as Lines)**

 In many engineering contexts, welds are thought of as 1-dimensional "lines".
 As a result, weld stresses are expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
 But why make this unnecessary abstraction when the above geometric formulas are perfectly usable?
-After some digging, It turns out the main motivation for using the "line method" is a fascinating piece of engineering history, with its origin in the slide rule era before wide commercial adoption of calculators.
+The origin of this convention has its origin in the slide rule era before widespread commercial adoption of calculators.

 Quoting Omer W. Blodgett's in his textbook first published in 1966.
 Chapter 2.2-8: